Phone-GWP-group

 As a brief overview, the six steps in recycling cardboard are:

-5. The pulp is dried and “finished” into sheets of paper again.
+• The pulp is dried and “finished” into sheets or paper again.

 Step 1: Collection

-The first (and perhaps obvious) stage is collecting the waste corrugated material.
-Collections may be from consumers’ kerbside bins or industrial agreements with manufacturers that generate large volumes of waste material.
+The first (and perhaps most obvious) stage is collecting the waste corrugated material.
+Collections may be from consumers’ kerbside bins or from industrial agreements with manufacturers that generate large volumes of waste.

 Usually, they are measured and transported to recycling facilities, which are commonly part of paper mills.